poseidon-framework/poseidon-framework.github.io/janno_details.md

 # .janno file details

-This documentation includes background information about some of the columns in the `.janno` file beyond the general remarks in the [standard](standard) definition and the overview table [here](https://github.com/poseidon-framework/poseidon2-schema/blob/master/janno_columns.tsv).
+The Janno file format is specified [here](https://github.com/poseidon-framework/poseidon2-schema/blob/master/janno_columns.tsv).
+This documentation includes additional background information about some of the columns in the `.janno` file.
 This should make it more easy to compile the necessary information for both published and unpublished data.

 # Identifiers